Dolores Austin (1927 - 2020) - Obituary

 Dee and Babe made their home in Brighton in 1960.
 They were active members of the St. Augustine Catholic Church.
 Saturday nights were reserved for polka dancing with all of their friends.
 They both loved the Brighton Eagle View Senior Center and enjoyed many friends and activities.
 After Babe's passing in 1995, Dee volunteered with the city of Brighton and at Eagle View, where she was proud to be a Red Sweater volunteer recipient.
 She was a sweet, gentle woman and was always welcomed with big hugs.

-Services will be Friday, Oct.
+Services were Oct.
 16, at St. Augustine Catholic Church at 178 S. Sixth Ave., Brighton.
-The viewing is at 10:30 a.m., Rosary at 11:30 a.m., and the Mass is at noon.
-Interment follows at Elmwood Cemetery, Brighton.
+Interment followed at Elmwood Cemetery, Brighton.

 In lieu of flowers, donations may be made to St. Augustine Church or The Eagle View Senior Center, 1150 Prairie Center Parkway, Brighton 80601.